OGH Behavioral Health Delivery Service Discharge Program

 Paul Green, Pharm D, MHA, System Director, Pharmacy describes OGH’s approach to effective patient prescription fulfillment.

-Sarah Ruskowski, Pharmacy Courier describes the role Millennium’s Innovation Program has played in enabling solutions.
+Sarah Ruszkowski, Pharmacy Courier describes the role Millennium’s Innovation Program has played in enabling solutions.

 Seeing Struggles Up Close and Personal

-Sarah Ruskowski, Pharmacy Courier shares her experience with client struggles.
+Sarah Ruszkowski, Pharmacy Courier shares her experience with client struggles.

 Key to Success: Local Pharmacy Collaboration